LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 TODO: Chris

 ## Course Goals
-TODO: goal about how it's taught? with empathy? ...

 Teach students, from wide ranging backgrounds, these tools:
 * Learn how to learn (learning mindset)
 * Problem solving skills